Find Affordable College Courses

 Ashland, WI

-Northland College did quite well in this year’s ranking of the most popular places for geological and earth sciences students to get a bachelor’s degree.
-It came in at #11 on the list.
-Located in the remote town of Ashland, Northland is a private not-for-profit college with a fairly small student population.
+Northland College ranked #11 on this year’s Most Popular Geological & Earth Sciences Bachelor’s Degree Schools in the Great Lakes Region list.
+Located in the town of Ashland, Northland is a private not-for-profit school with a fairly small student population.

 About 79% of the students majoring in geology at the school are women while 21% are male.